tiagat/function-sdk-node/README.md

 }
 ```

-**Important**

-Using `@Req()` and `@Res()` bypasses some of the higher-level abstractions provided by the SDK.

-This means:
-	•	You are responsible for maintaining response integrity
-	•	You must ensure desired state are valid
-	•	Improper mutations may lead to unexpected Crossplane behavior

 ### @Ctx() and @Env()

 The `@Ctx()` parameter decorator provides access to the current Crossplane Function Context.
 It allows you to read and modify contextual data that flows between functions in a Composition pipeline.

->**What is Context in Crossplane Composition?**
->
->In a Crossplane Composition pipeline, multiple functions may be executed sequentially.
->
->Each function receives:
->-	The **observed state**
->- The **desired state**
->- An optional **context** object
->
->The context is:
->- A JSON-like structured object
->- Passed from one function to the next
->- Mutable during pipeline execution
->- Discarded after the final function completes
->
->This enables lightweight communication between functions within the same pipeline run.

 The `@Env()` parameter decorator provides access to the pipeline environment configuration.

 It is conceptually similar to `@Ctx()`, but specifically designed for working with environment-level configuration data inside a Crossplane Composition pipeline.

-Internally, environment data is stored within the pipeline context, but `@Env()` provides a clean, purpose-specific abstraction for accessing it.

-In Crossplane Composition pipelines, the environment typically represents shared configuration values that apply across multiple functions.

->Environment data is most commonly populated by the official:
+Environment data is most commonly populated by the:
->[function-environment-configs](https://github.com/crossplane-contrib/function-environment-configs) This function reads EnvironmentConfig resources and injects their values into the pipeline context so that subsequent functions can >consume them.
+[function-environment-configs](https://github.com/crossplane-contrib/function-environment-configs) This function reads EnvironmentConfig resources and injects their values into the pipeline context so that subsequent functions can consume them.

 **Example**